lorot19/ThermalPrinter/README.md

 for all printers.
 This sketch is written for GSerial GP-5890XIII but it should be compatible with all ESC/POS printers as it is using only standart and some obsolete commands.

+Wiring is simple just connect RX and TX lines between ESP and printer

 ![](printing.gif)